NelsonBhandari/Indian-E-store-Dashboard--Basic-Excel/README.md

 - **Channel Optimization:** Invest in targeted promotions, offers, and ad campaigns on high-performing channels such as Amazon, Flipkart, and Myntra to further drive engagement and sales.

 This project demonstrates the value of using Excel for data-driven decision-making in sales strategy, enabling **E-desi** to optimize their marketing and operational efforts for greater business growth.
-The interactive dashboard offers a comprehensive and visual exploration of the data, facilitating better strategic planning.
+The interactive dashboard offers a comprehensive and visual exploration of the data, facilitating better strategic planning.If you want to know more, please get in touch.